Mario Tennis Fever: Gameplay

 The gameplay of Mario Tennis Fever consists of playing matches of tennis as 38 characters from the Mario franchise, which is the most in the series' history.
-The game also features 30 different rackets, each with its own abilities.
-Multiple modes exist, including "Tournament", "Trial Towers" and "Mix It Up", the latter of which includes the Wonder Effects from Super Mario Bros.
+The character roster also includes the debut appearance of Baby Waluigi.
+The game features 30 different rackets, each with their own abilities.
+Multiple game modes exist, including "Tournament", "Trial Towers" and "Mix It Up".
+Tournaments contain live sports commentary from the Talking Flower introduced in Super Mario Bros.
 Wonder (2023).
+In Trial Towers, the player competes in a series of challenges to reach the top of the tower.
+The Mix It Up mode consists of multiple different game types, including Ring Shot and court matches with specific gimmicks, such as feeding Piranha Plants during the Forest Court Match.
+One of these takes place on the Wonder Court, which includes the Wonder Effects from Super Mario Bros.
+Wonder.

-The game's main mechanic is the introduction of "Fever Rackets", which allow the player to perform a variety of effects during a match, by building up a "Fever Gauge", then performing "Fever Shots".
+During matches, players can now perform slide and leap shots on their opponents.
+The game's main mechanic is the introduction of 30 "Fever Rackets", which allow the player to perform a variety of effects during a match, by building up a "Fever Gauge", then performing "Fever Shots".
 Fever Shots can have advantages for the player, such as causing the opponent's side of the field to have an icy patch where the ball bounces, or making Mini Mushrooms appear, which can shrink the opponent.
+If the player acts quickly, they can return a Fever Shot before it hits the ground and return the effects to their opponent's side of the court.
+If the player takes too much damage, their health will deplete and they will be KO-ed, temporarily removed from the match to heal.
+Fever Rackets can be disabled to play "Classic Tennis".
+The software is compatible with GameShare, allowing users to share and receive the game for multiplayer modes.
+Additionally, by scanning Amiibo figures of Mario characters, the design of the tennis ball will change to a special design based on the character.